noaione/yuusha-shoukan-ln/sources/v05/chapter5.md

 Plucking the hem of her beautiful dress, a beautiful girl with long, dark brown hair in loose curls gracefully greeted me...
 Her bright red eyes remind me of His Majesty, the King.
-This person....
+This person...
 Princess Amalie is the first in line to the throne.
 It may be a little uncomfortable for others to hear this, but I had this narrow prejudice about how I assumed the prince would be first in line for the throne, but in this world where there are many women, it doesn’t seem to be